Ammarkhalil07/EmbeddedLinux_NTI/Device_Driver/README.md

 7. **Contribute:** Consider contributing your driver to the Linux kernel community once it's stable and functional.

 ## Support and Feedback
-For questions, bug reports, or feature requests related to this device driver, please [insert contact information here].
+For questions, bug reports, or feature requests related to this device driver, please contact with me via email or linkedin.